CyberFlameGO/svnpython/Doc/library/functions.rst

 .. function:: set([iterable])
    :noindex:

-   Return a new set, optionally with elements taken from *iterable*.
+   Return a new set, optionally with elements are taken from *iterable*.
    The set type is described in :ref:`types-set`.

    For other containers see the built in :class:`dict`, :class:`list`, and